Last Updated on November 4, 2020

 Luckily for Indian curries you can use some spices most of us have always at hand like ginger, garlic or red chilly pepper.
 If you cook often Indian style, you might have also red curry paste at home, which would give this recipe an even higher authenticity.

-While I’ve spotted a huge variety of vegetables in the Maldives (I tried for the first time “Okra” and loved it!) – I can’t tell you for sure, if I’ve seen there any pumpkins.
-Nevertheless – as the pumpkin season is now in full swing, I decided to combine the coconut curry with pumpkins I got in our vegetable subscription box.
+While I've spotted a huge variety of vegetables in the Maldives (I tried for the first time “Okra” and loved it!) – I can't tell you for sure, if I've seen there any pumpkins.
+Nevertheless – as the autumn season is now in full swing, I decided to combine the sauce with squash I got in our vegetable subscription box.
 Result: We loved it!

-Why I prefer red kuri squash for this pumpkin coconut curry
+Why I prefer red kuri squash for this Indian pumpkin curry

 - 0.75 lb/300 grams broccoli florets